moogacs/docs.buf.build/docs/configuration/v1beta1/buf-yaml.md

 ### `build`

 The `build` key is **optional**, and is used to include and exclude specific Protobuf source files in the module defined by the `buf.yaml`.
-The following is an example of all configuration options for `build`:
+Here is an example of all configuration options for `build`:

 ```yaml title="buf.yaml"
 version: v1beta1